-Angela joined BSB in

-B Programme.
-Studying

-at IBDP English B Higher

-Level, she achieved a

-maximum score of 7.

-Angela's speaking and

-writing skills were of the

-highest level and helped

-her to achieve an overall

-45 points when she

-graduated.

-IBDP score of the maximum

-literature.
-A student's choices should always be governed by what they want to study, where they want to study and what will give the most and the best options for their futures and EAL at BSB gives them a firm foundation to pursue their dreams.
+Angela joined BSB in the Year 10 EAL English B Programme.
+Studying at IBDP English B Higher Level, she achieved a maximum score of 7.
+Angela's speaking and writing skills were of the highest level and helped her to achieve an overall IBDP score of the maximum 45 points when she graduated.